Dhawgupta/hrldm/Logs.md

 Over here the length of each sub group can be random

 2. Also how do we club the intents, we can make default clubs whcih associate similar intents into a single group , but I my current implementation I will be making this clubbing also random

+####Step to Continue:
+Left work at modification of the `MetaEnvMulti` class where I finished the implementaiton of the reset() function.
+I need to continue from chnaging the step function for meta and cotreoller to take into consideration the extra option added.
+I have replaced the `current_intent_no` , with the `current_intent_group_no` and need to repalce the same variable at the proper places appropriately Also check the implementation of the tarining code whcih seems to fine.